sevidmusic/Rig/README.md

 modules/hello-world/localhost:8080.json
 ```

-To use this module, start a development server on `localhost:8080`
+To use this Module, start a development server on `localhost:8080`
 via `rig --start-servers --open-in-browser`.

 Note: If [localhost:8080](localhost:8080) does not open